Back to all posts

 Why This Comparison Comes Up

 San Rafael appears in monthly apartment research because it can look like a smart central alternative.
-It is not as internationally saturated as Roma Norte or Condesa, and it has a different texture from polished corporate districts.
-For some travelers, that is the appeal.
+It is less internationally saturated than Roma Norte or Condesa, and it has a different texture from polished corporate districts.
+Older buildings, cultural pockets, proximity to Reforma, and central routes make it tempting.

 Narvarte tends to win because it gives more predictable month logic.
 It is residential without feeling disconnected, practical without being dull, and better aligned with hospital-adjacent, remote-work, and longer-stay routines.